FUSION: Forecast-Embedded Agent Scheduling with Service Incentive Optimization over Distributed Air-Ground Edge Networks: Details of Offline Stage

-In summary, by construction of the candidate sets and critical-value pricing, every winning ES pays no more than its valuation, and every winning AP receives no less than its cost.
-Therefore, Off-AIC$^2$ is individually rational for both ESs and APs in the offline stage. \end{proof}
+Therefore, every winning AP obtains nonnegative utility.
+Combining the ES and AP sides, Off-AIC$^2$ is individually rational in the offline stage. \end{proof}

-\begin{Prop}[Near-truthfulness of Off-AIC$^2$] Off-AIC$^2$ mechanism is near-truthful for both ESs and APs in the offline stage. \end{Prop}
+\begin{Prop}[$\epsilon$-Near-Truthfulness of Off-AIC$^2$] Under quasi-linear utilities, independent private values/costs, deterministic tie-breaking, and bounded approximation error, Off-AIC$^2$ is $\epsilon$-near-truthful for both ESs and APs in the offline stage. \end{Prop}

+\begin{proof} We first clarify the role of $\epsilon$.
+If the ES--AP allocation rule were exactly monotone and the payment/reward were computed as the exact critical value, the standard single-parameter auction argument would imply dominant-strategy truthfulness.
+In Off-AIC$^2$, however, ES--AP allocation is coupled with route feasibility, AP capacity, service windows, and the eACO-VRP route-construction subroutine.
+These factors may introduce small deviations from exact monotonicity.
+In addition, the critical-value-like payment and reward are obtained through binary search and may contain a small approximation error.
+By Definition 4, the maximum utility gain caused by these two effects is bounded by $\epsilon_q$ for participant $q$.

-\begin{proof} At a high level, Off-AIC$^2$ follows the same structural design as classical truthful single-parameter auctions: on both the ES side and the AP side, it combines a (approximately) monotone allocation rule with critical-value-like payments obtained via binary search.
-In fully monotone settings, such a combination is sufficient for dominant-strategy incentive compatibility; in our case, the presence of route planning via eACO-VRP makes the allocation only \emph{approximately} monotone, and therefore we obtain approximate (rather than exact) truthfulness.
+At a high level, Off-AIC$^2$ follows the same structural principle as classical truthful single-parameter auctions: it combines an approximately monotone allocation rule with critical-value-like payments.
+We prove the near-truthfulness property for ES buyers and AP sellers separately.

-\textbf{\textit{(i)} ES side (buyers).} Fix any ES $s_i$ and treat all other bids and asks as given.
-Under the single-parameter simplification, $s_i$ reports a single per-unit bid $b_i$, which induces its bid row $\mathrm{bid}_{i,k}=b_i$ and average bid $\overline{\mathrm{bid}}_i=b_i$.
+\textbf{\textit{(i) ES side.}} Fix any ES $s_i$ and treat all other bids and asks as given.
+Under the single-parameter abstraction, $s_i$ reports a per-unit bid $b_i$, which determines its average bid $\overline{\mathrm{bid}}_i=b_i$ and its pairwise surplus values with APs.

-\textit{Approximate monotone allocation (Steps~1 \& 2).} In Step~1, ESs are sorted in nonincreasing order of $\overline{\mathrm{bid}}_i=b_i$.
-Increasing $b_i$ can only move $s_i$ upward in this list; it never pushes $s_i$ to a worse rank.
-Since Off-AIC$^2$ only considers the top-$I^\ast$ ESs, once $s_i$ belongs to the top-$I^\ast$ at some bid $b_i$, it remains in the top-$I^\ast$ for any higher bid $b'_i>b_i$.
+\textit{Approximate monotone allocation.} In Step~1, ESs are sorted in nonincreasing order of $\overline{\mathrm{bid}}_i=b_i$.
+Increasing $b_i$ can only move $s_i$ upward in the sorted list and therefore cannot worsen its admission rank.
+Since Off-AIC$^2$ admits the top-$I^\ast$ ESs into the subsequent matching stage, once $s_i$ belongs to the admitted ES set at bid $b_i$, it remains admitted for any higher bid $b_i'>b_i$.